 Overeating is eating beyond the point of being comfortably full.
 We overeat when food is plentiful, pleasurable, when we are distracted or to comfort us when feeling sad or overwhelmed.

-Binge eating disorder is more frequent binges that occur at least weekly in order to meet the diagnosis and the desire to eat is intense.
+On the other hand, Binge eating disorder is more frequent binges that occur at least weekly in order to meet the diagnosis and the desire to eat is intense.
 Binge eating unlike overeating is highly distressing and associated with guilt and a sense of loss of control.

 How are Binge Eating Disorder and Bulimia Nervosa different?